Frequently asked questions

 Can you promote my event on your website, Facebook or Twitter?

-Unfortunately, we cannot promote individual fundraising events, however please feel free to post on our Facebook wall and tweet us.
+Unfortunately, we cannot promote individual fundraising events., However, please feel free to post on our Facebook page or tag us in posts on X, Instagram or TikTok.

 Do you have any videos that I can show at my event?